The Buccaneers (2023 TV series): Reception

-The review aggregator website Rotten Tomatoes reports an approval rating of 77%, with an average rating of 6.30/10, based on 43 reviews.
+The review aggregator website Rotten Tomatoes reports an approval rating of 76%, with an average rating of 6.30/10, based on 46 reviews.
 The website's critical consensus reads, "Anachronistic to the max and loving it, The Buccaneers is a feminist and frothy treat for fans of period piece pageantry."
-Metacritic, which uses a weighted average, assigned the show a score of 71 out of 100, based on 20 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the show a score of 70 out of 100, based on 21 critics, indicating "favorable reviews".